sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

  Since we are not flushing the LOGLEVEL DB when we perform a warm upgrade, we need to update the db migrator.
   - Add LOGLEVEL DB connector in the db migrator.
-  - In case of a warm upgrade, move Logger tables from LOGLEVEL DB to CONFIG DB (with a minor change in the key).
+  - In case of a warm upgrade, move Logger tables from LOGLEVEL DB to CONFIG DB (with a minor change in the key) and delete LOGLEVEL DB.
   - Exposing the "del" function from the swss-common/sonicv2-connector.h to the db migrator.

 (Downgrade will not be supported).